-Malaysia sits on the South China Sea in the centre of Southeast Asia.
-The country consists of two geographically distinct areas i.e. Peninsular Malaysia (West Malaysia), which is attached to the main continent, and East Malaysia, which is located on the island of Borneo.
-Peninsular Malaysia is divided into 12 states while East Malaysia is divided into 2 states (Sabah and Sarawak).
+alaysia sits on the South China Sea in the centre of South East Asia.
+The country consists of two geographically distinct areas, Peninsular Malaysia (West Malaysia), which is attached to the main continent, and East Malaysia, which is located on the island of Borneo.
+Peninsular Malaysia is divided into 12 states while East Malaysia is divided into two states (Sabah and Sarawak).
 The total population of Malaysia based on a 1996 projected population report was approximately 20 million.
 It is a multiracial country with about 53% of its population in rural areas.
-The Malay race makes up the majority of the population (49%) followed by the Chinese (27%), indigenous people (13%), Indians (8%) and other races (3%).
+The Malay race makes up the majority of the population (49%) followed by the Chinese (27%), indigenous people (13%), Indians (8%), and other races (3%).
 The indigenous groups consist of a diverse mix of various races but are mostly made up of Kadazans, Muruts, Dusuns, Ibans, Bajaus, Bidayuhs, and Orang Asli while "other races" consist of Eurasian and other minorities.
-Twelve percent of the population is over 50 years of age while the male: female ratio is 1:1.
-According to 1990 World Health Organization (WHO) estimates, the world prevalence of blindness was 0.7%, ranging from 0.3% in the Established Market Economies to 1.4% in Sub-Saharan Africa.1 In South East Asia, the prevalence of blindness have been reported as to be 1.2% in Indonesia, 1.1% in Thailand and 0.8% in Vietnam.2 In Malaysia, two population-based studies on blindness and visual impairment had been conducted in a Malay sub-population in the same village, 10 years apart.
-The studies revealed prevalence rates of 4.3% and 1.7% in 1984 (sample size =515) 3 and 5.6% and 0.7% in 1994 $(\text{sample size}=341)^4$ for visual impairment and blindness respectively.
+Twelve per cent of the population is over 50 years of age while the male:female ratio is 1:1.

+According to 1990 World Health Organization (WHO) estimates, the world prevalence of blindness was 0.7%, ranging from 0.3% in the established market economies to 1.4% in sub-Saharan Africa.
+In South East Asia, the prevalence of blindness has been reported to be 1.2% in Indonesia, 1.1% in Thailand, and 0.8% in Vietnam.
+In Malaysia, two population based studies on blindness and visual impairment had been conducted in a Malay subpopulation in the same village, 10 years apart.
+The studies revealed prevalence rates of 4.3% and 1.7% in 1984 (sample size 515) and 5.6% and 0.7% in 1994 (sample size 341) for visual impairment and blindness, respectively.
 Cataract was the major cause of blindness in both the studies.
 Although these data were valuable, important information about the country burden of blindness and low vision, and their contributing causes remained unanswered.

-Thus the first Malaysian National Eye Survey (NES) was conducted in a representative sample of the population to determine the prevalence of blindness and low vision and their major causes in the country.
+Thus, the first Malaysian National Eye Survey (NES) was conducted in a representative sample of the population to determine the prevalence of blindness and low vision and their major causes in the country.